Surendersingh21/resumate/CODE_OF_CONDUCT.md

 ❌ **Strictly Forbidden:**

-- Sharing license keys or credentials
+- Using for commercial purposes without license
-- Distributing the software without authorization
+- Distributing modified versions for commercial use
 - Removing or modifying copyright notices
-- Reverse engineering or decompilation
-- Creating unauthorized copies
-- Hosting for others without proper license
+- Creating commercial derivatives without license
+- Misrepresenting the software's origin
 - Circumventing license validation
 - Using beyond license scope